Peter of Dacia

 A brief biography.

 He was the lector of the priory in Skänninge from 1271 till 1278 and prior of the priory in Västeras from 1278 till 1279.
 At last Peer was the prior of the priory of the first Dominican priory St. Nicholas in Visby from 1279 till 1284.
-There he wrote the ruinspel, that since 1929 in the church of Saint Nicholas of Visby is performed.
+There he he wrote the ruinspel, that since 1929 in the church St. Nicholas of Visby is performed.

-Christina is believed to have been born on July 24, 1242, to farmers Heinrich and Hilla Bruso in the village of Stumbeln (now Stommeln), northwest of Köln.
+Christina is believed to have been born on July 24, 1242, to farmers Heinrich and Hilla Bruso in the village of Stumbeln (now Stommeln), northwest of Cologne.
 At the age of five, she began to experience religious visions.
-When she was twelve her parents wished to arrange her marriage, but she left home without their permission and joined a Beguine community in Köln.
+When she was twelve her parents wished to arrange her marriage, but she left home without their permission and joined a Beguine community in Cologne.
 At the age of fifteen, she manifested stigmata on her hands, feet, and head.
-She is the first woman to have reportedly received stigmata (source: Codex Iuliacensis, ca. 1320 to 1350).

 This, combined with other mystic experiences, convinced others in the community that she was insane and she was treated with contempt, leading her to return to her home village in 1267.

 On her return to Stommeln, she was taken in by the parish priest, Johannes.
 The Dominican, Peter of Dacia, going to the college of his order in Cologne visited her in 1270 on his way back from Paris to Gotland, and again in 1279; in his account of her he mentions altogether fifteen visits.

 Following Peter's death in Visby, in 1288, Christine's mystic experiences ceased.
 She left the priest's household and moved into a small cloister, where she lived a quiet life.Visitors from Rom, Reval, Ungarn, England, Böhmen and Polen sought her advice.